-First, stopped in Deal, England and visited Deal Castle.
+First, we stopped in Deal, England, and visited Deal Castle.
 It’s a unique castle (from the air it is shaped like a flower) and was worth the £5 admission fee.

 The strangest thing about Deal Castle is that it is located on the beach.
 My friend Amy gave me a hard time about having lived in England for nearly two years and never having seen any of the coastline/beaches.
 Well, I’ve now ticked that off “visit coastline” my list.